Bizzby/Frontend-Challenge/README.md

 - [ ] Add sentance-size-limiting breakpoints: aka figure out how to make line-breaks graceful
 - [ ] Add form validation
 - [x] Remove 300ms delay on `bzSelector`s
 - [x] Add sound (chose the first pop noise I found.
-Be cooler if there were multpile tones of the same sound á la Clear.app)
+Be cooler if there were multiple tones of the same sound á la Clear.app)
 - [x] Add jest unit tests
 - [x] Sex-up `bzSelector` so size-changes are fluid
 - [x] Pretty transitions on clicking `bzSelector`s